Cheese-and-bread-snack-Ott

 Three: All phenomena are empty and selfless

 Let's define "phenomena" as the content of experience, as contrasted with what is experiencing them.
-For the sake of understanding, let's call that which is aware of experiencing anything at all "consciousness".
-Given that self and other arise together in consciousness — after al how can there be one without the other — it would just be One, then the separate or personal self is a phenomenon like any other, composed of passing, illusory sensations, perception, and thoughts.
-In other words, a concept, the “I” thought.
-So just as this self does not actually exist in any real and substantial sense, so by implication are all others, all of what was considered to be "out there": as such all phenomenon are as non-existing in-themselves as this self, ultimately.
+For the sake of understanding, let's call that which is aware of experiencing anything at all "Consciousness", the Totality.
+Given that seeming small self and others arise together in Consciousness — after all how can there be one without the other — it would just be One.
+Therefore the seemingly separate or personal self is a phenomenon like any other, composed of passing, illusory sensations, perception, and thoughts, held together by imagination and a concept, the “I” thought.
+So just as this self does not actually exist in any real and substantial sense, so by implication all others, all of what was considered to be "out there" is "empty", with no inherent separate existence, meaning or self-nature.
+As such, all phenomenon are as non-existing in-themselves as this self, ultimately.
 That is, absolutely, all phenomenon do not exist in themselves but as the ultimate witnessing Self-perceiving, which is universal.
 That unknowable “this-ness” is empty as far as being objective.
+So from where does the "fullness" and meaning-ful-ness of life come from?
+Unknown.
+And that Unknown is our real Home.
+A total openness and newness...

 And four: Nirvana is true peace